Unbabel/replicant/README.md

 Replicant is a synthetic transaction execution framework named after the bioengineered androids from Blade Runner. (all synthetics came from Blade Runner :)

-It defines a common interface for transactions and results, provides a transaction manager, execution scheduler, api and facilities for emitting result data to external systems.
+It allows web application testing using chromedp, and api application testing using Go or Javascript.
+Provides a test manager, execution scheduler, api and facilities for emitting result data to external systems.

 ## Status